Yash-Epte/Calculator/README.md

 - Buttons for digits (0-9), operations (`+`, `-`, `*`, `/`), and special characters (`(`, `)`).
 - Clear (`C`), backspace (`←`), and equals (`=`) buttons for additional functionality.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-Any contributions, whether they're bug fixes, new features, or documentation improvements, are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please open an issue in this repository or contact me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please open an issue in this repository or contact me at [your-email@example.com](epteyash777@gmail.com).

----

-Replace the placeholder email and GitHub repository URL with your actual details.